protontypes/protonpage/content/en/blog/news/continuous-reforestation/index.md

 ## Reforestation as a Service and Digital Humani

-Continuous Reforestation was developed using DigitalHumani's Reforestation as a Service (RaaS), an interface to simplify commissioning of tree planting reforestation organizations via a single entrypoint. **[Digital Humani](https://digitalhumani.com/)** is a non-profit run by a band of dedicated volunteers from all over the globe with a mission to fight climate change by offering a free RaaS solution.
+Continuous Reforestation was developed using DigitalHumani's Reforestation as a Service (RaaS), an interface that simplifies the commissioning of tree planting to reforestation organizations via a single entrypoint. **[Digital Humani](https://digitalhumani.com/)** is a non-profit run by a band of dedicated volunteers from all over the globe with a mission to fight climate change by offering a free RaaS solution.
 They provide simple and easy to use Application Programming Interfaces (API) to help connect websites and mobile applications to trusted organisations that focus on ecosystems restoration.
-The RaaS solution is built by a team of IT experts with a high expertise of cloud technologies.
-The solution is highly secure, reliable, and scalable.
-It is an attempt to integrate reforestation as simply as possible into the development of products and processes.
+The RaaS solution is built by a team of IT experts with a high expertise in cloud technologies.
+The solution is highly secure, reliable, scalable, and an attempt to integrate reforestation as simply as possible into the development of products and processes.
 With their API, forest restoration can be easily automated, providing various benefits for the world by:

 * Cleaning the air
 * Absorbing carbon